Perturbative bootstrap of the Wilson-line defect CFT: Bulk-defect-defect correlators: Preliminaries

 \section{Preliminaries}

 This section reviews the Wilson-line defect CFT and the correlators of local operators in the presence of a defect.
-We begin by presenting the theory both with and without defects, outlining the Feynman rules and discussing special representations of the symmetry group, known as half-BPS operators.
-Next, we provide a concise overview of the correlators involving bulk and defect half-BPS operators, first treating them separately, and then considering them together.
+We begin by presenting the theory both without and with the defect, outlining the Feynman rules and discussing special representations of the symmetry group, known as half-BPS operators.
+Next we provide a concise overview of the correlators involving bulk and defect half-BPS operators, first treating them separately and then considering them together.